Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

     * A single NetCDF file in the classic CDF5 format will be created.
 All variables stored in the file are in the canonical order and understandable by NetCDF and its third-party software.
-    * If the output file systems allow users to customize the file striping configuration, such as Lustre, users are recommended to write to a folder with a high file striping count to obtain a good I/O performance.
+    * If the parallel file systems allow users to customize the file striping configuration, such as Lustre, users are recommended to configure the output folder with a high file striping count to obtain a good I/O performance.
     * Example run command:
       ```
       mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.nc -k -o can_F_out.nc -a pnetcdf -x canonical -r 25